DatoGGT/TBC-x-USAID/README.md

 CSS3: Used for styling the web page and ensuring a responsive design.

-JavaScript: Enhances the interactivity of the web page, such as scrolling to the top when clicking on  navigation item (TBC x USAID) and allows slider to work on the senor.
+JavaScript: Enhances the interactivity of the web page, such as scrolling to the top when clicking on  navigation item (TBC x USAID) and allows slider to work on the sensor.

 Meta Tags: Used for SEO purposes, including title, description, keywords, and author meta tags.